rishabhyadav69387-svg/Tip_Calculator/README.md

-# Frontend Mentor - Tip calculator app solution
+#  Tip calculator app solution

-This is a solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Tip calculator app challenge ](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX). it help me improve my coding skills by building realistic projects.

 ## Table of contents